jcoker85/UnraidGameServers/README.md

 You can customize your server by modifying those two files.
 See here for more details: https://playwindrose.com/dedicated-server-guide/

 Please note that there is no port forwarding required for this game, but it does rely on UPnP.

+The invite code used to join the server will be in ServerDescription.json

 ### Run example
 ```